ronanboiteau/Allum1/README.md

 ## Compilation

-Navigate to the root of the repository from your Terminal and run `make` to build the `allum1` executable file.
+Navigate to the root of the repository from your Terminal and run `make` to build the `matchstick` executable file.

 ## Options
  - `-m [dumb|easy|medium|hard]`: choose AI level